Improved Helly numbers of product sets: Introduction

 Hoffman actually proved a version of this result that holds for any subset $S \subseteq \R^d$, but we won't need that more general result.
 Since the unit hypercube $\{0,1\}^d$ is empty in $\Z^d$, we have $h(\Z^d) \geq 2^d$; this shows that Doignon's theorem is tight.
 Further works on Helly numbers have considered mixed integer subsets $\Z^r \times \R^{d-r}$ \cite{averkov-mixed-integer}, algebraic sets \cite{Helly-survey}, or unions of lattices \cite{garber2023helly}.

 In the first part of this paper, we study Helly numbers of product sets, or sets of the form $S = A^d$, for some $A \subseteq \R$.
 Dillon \cite{Dillon} proved a general criterion on product sets which implies in particular that if $p$ is a polynomial with degree at least $2$ and $A=\{p(n):n\in\mathbb{Z}\},$ then $h(A^2)=\infty$ for all $d\ge 2.$ Based on this result, one might conjecture that the finiteness of $h(A^2)$ is related to the sparseness of the set $A$.
 However, this is ruled out in \cite{Dillon} by the construction of a set $A\subseteq\mathbb{Z}$ whose consecutive elements differ by at most $2$ (a ``$2$-syndetic'' set) such that the $A^2$ has arbitrarily large empty polygons, and thus arbitrarily large Helly number.
-In Section \ref{infEmpty}, we strengthen this result by constructing a $2$-syndetic set with a single polygon with infinitely many vertices.
+In Section \ref{infEmpty}, we strengthen this result by constructing a $2$-syndetic set containing an infinite set of vertices in convex position whose convex hull is empty.